scalalandio/chimney/docs/docs/cookbook.md

 !!! tip

-    As we can see, on Scala 3 we can skip useless name, but we are required to provide the type.
+    As we can see, on Scala 3 we can skip useless names, but we are required to provide the type.
 Since we want it to be inferred (for our convenience), we can use `transparent inline` to provide this time as a wildcard type but still let Scala figure it out.

 !!! tip

     These configs will be shared by all derivations triggered in the scope that this `implicit`/`given` was defined.
-    This include automatic derivation as well, so summoning autoderived Transformer would adhere to these flags.
+    This includes automatic derivation as well, so summoning automatically derived Transformer would adhere to these flags.

 ## Automatic, Semiautomatic and Inlined derivation

-When you use the standard way of working with Chimney, but `import io.scalaland.chimney.dsl._` you might notice that it is very convenient approach, making a lot of things easy:
+When you use the standard way of working with Chimney, but `import io.scalaland.chimney.dsl._` you might notice that it is a very convenient approach, making a lot of things easy:

   - when you want to trivially convert `val from: From` into `To` you can do it with `from.transformInto[To]`